The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 Your doctor will tell you it is a TMJ related disorder and will recommend orthodontics or claim it is stress related and may

-Most tongue chewers start as children, between five months and five years old or possibly earlier but tongue chewing can begin
+Most tongue chewers start as children, between five months and five years old or possibly even in the womb but tongue chewing

 Tongue chewing can also be one of the side effects often seen from the use of specific prescription drugs.
 This disorder is called